Content marketing is an interesting business to be in…

-Your content offer is your gateway.
-It’s a piece of information that gives a customer a small taste of what they’ll receive should they choose to take further action with your company.
+So it can all go back to our content offer, which is your gateway.
+It’s a piece of helpful content that gives a customer a small taste of what they’ll get if they choose to work with you…

 We’ve put together 5 quick tips to help you create the perfect content offer for converting visitors into leads.